 Tenants are normally responsible for paying utilities.

-It is essential to receive an inventory detailing the standard of facilities in the accommodation and the available utilities.
-This ensures landlords and tenants know who is responsible for utility fees or general maintenance issues and it avoids any conflicts when expats leave after their lease is up.
+It's essential to receive an inventory detailing the standard of facilities and the available utilities in any rental.
+This ensures landlords and tenants know who is responsible for utility fees or general maintenance issues and it helps to avoid any conflicts when at the end of the lease period.

 Are you an expat living in Doha?